emarifer/elixir_gist/README.md

 ### Features 🚀

 - [x] **General features:** : This is a [`GitHub Gist`](https://gist.github.com/discover) clone with reduced features, i.e., a **minimum viable product** (MVP).
 From there, any dev could plan and implement new features that would expand their capabilities.
-In any case, with `Elixir Gist` we can create a user account (the entire authentication system is automatically implemented by Phoenix upon project creation, thanks to the fantastic set of tools provided by both `Elixir` and the `Phoenix framework` itself, with, in most cases, little modification required to adapt it to our particular use case), and account confirmation via email; the authentication system will ensure the protection of views that require a logged-in user.
+In any case, with `Elixir Gist` we can create a user account (the entire authentication system is automatically implemented by Phoenix upon project creation, thanks to the fantastic set of tools provided by both `Elixir` and the `Phoenix framework` itself, generally requiring only a few modifications to adapt it to our use case), and account confirmation via email; the authentication system will ensure the protection of views that require a logged-in user.
 Once inside the application, we can create code snippets whose syntax will be highlighted by the [`highlight.js`](https://highlightjs.org/) library (this library promises syntax highlighting for 192 languages ​​with 498 themes).
 These snippets can be copied/shared by any user, and their creator can edit/delete them.
 We can search all snippets stored in the database by name or description.
 This view displays pagination, sorting Gists in descending order by update date and time, and displays a summary preview of the snippet.
 We'll also have a view that shows only the snippets the current user has created or those they've saved as favorites.
-Finally, in the view that shows the full snippet, in addition to allowing the user who created it to edit/delete it, we can also save it as a favorite (or remove it from that list) and add comments, which are saved using `Markdown` syntax, making the result more elegant than just plain text.
+Finally, in the view that shows the full snippet, in addition to allowing the user who created it to edit/delete it, we can also save it as a favorite (or remove it from that list) and add comments, which are saved using `Markdown` syntax (using another JavaScript library, [`markdown-it`](https://github.com/markdown-it/markdown-it)), making the result more elegant than just plain text.

 <div align="center">